JuliaData/DataFrames.jl/docs/src/man/basics.md

 Using `first` and `last` without number of rows will return a first/last `DataFrameRow` in the data frame.
 `DataFrameRow` is a view into a single row of an `AbstractDataFrame`.
 It stores only a reference to a parent `DataFrame` and information about which row and columns from the parent are selected.
+You can think of `DataFrameRow` as a `NamedTuple` that is mutable, i.e. allows to update the source data frame, which is often useful.

 ```jldoctest dataframe
 julia> first(german)